 On the item details page, scroll down to the Option Groups section and click Add Option Group.
 At this point, you should have chosen a name for the option group.

-Other than naming your option groups, you will also need to choose how customers select the provided options by selecting the appropriate option group type.
-See the image above.
+Other than the name and description, you also need to choose how customers select the provided options by choosing the appropriate option group type.

 Even though we have used this option group to explain all the types, you may use a single group with just any type.
 For instance, it is clear that a customer can choose none, one, or any number of ingredients from the breakfast components.
 Therefore, the Any number of options is more befitting for this case.